 Cost and Lead Time:

-Gravure image carriers are typically much more expensive than Flexo, making the number of prints required to break even much higher.
-Gravure, however, has a longer press run time as the cylinders do not require as frequent changing as those in the flexo printing process.
+Gravure image carriers are typically much more expensive than flexo image carriers, making the number of prints required to break even much higher.
+Gravure, however, has a longer press run time, as the cylinders do not require as frequent changing as those in the flexo printing process.

-One of the limitations of gravure printing is that it generally better suited for porous substrates.
-This is one of the reasons that gravure is best suited for high detail printing on applications such as magazine covers.
+One of the limitations of gravure printing is that it is generally better suited for porous substrates.
+This is one of the reasons that gravure is best suited for high-detail printing on applications such as magazine covers.

-Another key differentiator is the range of inks Flexo is able to print with.
+Another key differentiator in flexo vs. gravure is the range of inks flexo is able to print with.
 Gravure printing problems include a limited number of inks with which it's compatible.
 In most cases, flexo printing ink is the superior choice due to the ease of printing with a wider variety of inks.

 Gravure requires much more ink per print, which can drive up the cost of printing.

 There are generally more flexo printing solutions for VOC (volatile organic compound) problems, and the press operations are associated with more environmentally friendly practices.

-So what process is right for you?
+Which process is right for you?
 It largely depends on the job, substrate, and a variety of other factors of the job you're printing.
 Don't substitute one printing process for the other without thinking it through with your internal team and an external printing expert.